Anders Antonsen: Career

-Play for the Aarhus AB, Antonsen won the National Championships title three times in a row from 2017–2019.
+Play for the Aarhus AB, Antonsen won the National Championships title three times in a row from 2017 to 2019.
 He won the BWF World Tour title at the 2019 Indonesia Masters, defeating 2018 World Champion and then World number 1 Kento Momota from Japan in the final with a score of 21–16, 14–21, 21–16.
 He emerged as the men's singles champion and took the gold medal at the 2019 Minsk European Games beat Brice Leverdez of France in the final with the score 21–19, 14–21, 21–10.
 At the 2019 Indonesia Open a Super 1000 tournament, Antonsen managed to step into the final round but he had to be satisfied as runner-up after losing to Chou Tien-chen with a score of 18–21, 26–24, 15–21.
 Antonsen captured the silver medal at the 2019 World Championships in Basel, Switzerland, lost to the first seeded, the reigning champion Kento Momota in straight games 9–21, 3–21.

 Antonsen won the end of the season 2020 BWF World Tour Finals beating Viktor Axelsen in the finals.

 In 2021, Antonsen participated at the European Mixed Team Championships in Finland, and helped the team win the gold medal.
 At the May European Championships, he was crowned as the men's singles champion, after organizers decided to cancel the finals, due to his opponent, Viktor Axelsen, tested positive for COVID-19.

 Antonsen clinched a bronze medal after he lost in the semifinals of the 2021 World Championships to Loh Kean Yew, the eventual World Champion, in straight games, 21–23, 14–21.

 Starting off the season in 2022, Antonsen managed to avenge his loss to Loh Kean Yew in the World Championships semi-finals, winning against the reigning world champion in the first round of the All England Open, in rubber games, 21–15, 18–21, 21–13.
 He then lost in the next round to Lakshya Sen, in straight games, 16–21, 18–21.